apache/usergrid/sdks/nodejs/readme.md

   	});

 Now, you can use the client object to make calls with the client secret / client id, and then use the appUserClient object to make calls on behalf of the user.

+To test if a user is logged in:

+	client.isAppUserLoggedIn();

 To recap, either use the same client object and change auth types before each call, or, make a new client object for user calls.
 Either method will work.